tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: refactor Room class
 	- IDEA: element_lst refers to the first-pass list of obj available in the room (i.e. not including those obj in containers or creatures)
 		- is node_lst a better term?
+		- Yes!! node_lvl is the key... imagine an inverted tree... node_0 is at top (say room), node_1 are immedaite contents of node_0, and node_2 = the contents of node_1
+		- we can also talk about relative vs. absolute node levels
+		- the goal is for look to return information on node_lvl 0, 1, & 2 (i.e. describe the room, room contents, and items inside room containers / creatures); inventory is similar
+		- however, we want all node levels to actually be in scope
+		- we do NOT want node levels to go too deep... we already forbid containers from holding containers or creatues
+		- we could also forbid creatures (other than Burt) from holding creatuers or containers...
+		- This would make our max node level = 3: entrance => burt_hand => bottle => water
+		- The limit could be imposed at the give(), show(), take(), and put_in_hand() mehtods
+		- if this caused serius issues there could be a modular machine to swap in a dummy non-container obj
+		- could also run a pre-start check on container & creature to throw errors on illegal contents
 	- IDEA: vis_element_lst == list of visible elements == room.floor_lst + room.feature_lst
 - TBD: refactor attack()
 	- TBD: move to algorithmic key generation (gets rid of whole show_dict; big parts of give_dict)